harisyar-ai/nova-books-recommender/README.md

 ## Why This Project Matters

-Book lovers often struggle to find their next read.
-Traditional platforms rely on popularity or ratings, but many hidden gems go unnoticed.
+I had Always struggled to find what should I read next , And I thought of people like me , who are books lovers and wants to read the books similar to thier type or the ones that they had already read .
+Traditional platforms on the other hand rely on popularity or ratings, but many hidden gems go unnoticed.
+So I felt the need to create such a project , that can help people.

 Nova Books introduces a **content-driven, intelligent discovery tool** that matches books based on semantic similarity — perfect for niche tastes.